Lifestyle & Culture

 Not infrequently, the reason expats choose Europe is a special kind of love … amour de l’argent.
 Specifically, a irresistible attraction to a certain Alpine nation in Central Europe that offers tax exemptions/reductions to wealthy foreigners residing there.

-Tina Turner gave up her U.S. citizenship about 20 years ago to become a citizen of Switzerland.
-She spends most of her time in a mansion overlooking Lake Zurich.
+• The late Tina Turner gave up her U.S. citizenship about 20 years ago to become a citizen of Switzerland.
+She spent most of her time in a mansion overlooking Lake Zurich until her death in 2023.

-• French rock star Johnny Hallyday lives in a Swiss chalet.
+• The late French rock legend Johnny Hallyday (aka “the French Elvis”) lived in a Swiss chalet.
 In 2011, he paid about 10 percent – 575,000 euros – in taxes on income reported at about 5 million euros compared to 45 percent he would have paid in France.

-Ingvar Kamprad, founder of Ikea, is Sweden’s wealthiest businessman … and Switzerland’s wealthiest resident, with a fortune estimated at about $42 billion with a ‘b.”
+Ingvar Kamprad, the late founder of Ikea, was Sweden’s wealthiest businessman … and Switzerland’s wealthiest resident, with a fortune estimated at about $42 billion with a ‘b.”

 Well, Ikea is all about being frugal with your money.